alejandrobll/py-sphviewer/README.md

 Py-SPHViewer is a publicly available Python package to visualize and explore N-body + Hidrodynamical simulations.
 It interpolates an underlaying density field (or any other property) traced by a finite set of particles using the Smoothed Particle Hydrodynamics interpolation scheme, and produces smooth images that can be easily interpreted.
 It does also provide the natural way for visualizing (in a self-consistent fashion) gas dynamical simulations, which uses the same technique to compute the interactions between particles.

 All expensive calculations are permormed by C compiled code, but it can be used interactively from Python, [Ipython](http://ipython.org/) or [Ipython notebook](http://ipython.org/).
-In addition, Py-SPHViewer allows to allows to explore the simulated volumes using different projections.
+In addition, Py-SPHViewer allows to explore the simulated volumes using different projections.

 Latest versions are normally available in the Python Package Index (or [Pypi](https://pypi.python.org/pypi?:action=display&name=py-sphviewer&version=0.166) for short), and you can get those with: